Don McCauley

 Donald Frederick McCauley Jr. (born May 12, 1949) is an American former professional football player who was a running back for the Baltimore Colts of the National Football League (NFL).
 He played college football for the North Carolina Tarheels from 1968 to 1970, during which time he was twice recognized as the Atlantic Coast Conference (ACC) player of the year.
 He was also consensus All-American in 1970 and finished ninth in voting for the Heisman Trophy.

-Selected in the first round of the 1971 NFL draft by the Colts with a pick forfeited by the Miami Dolphins for tampering, McCauley went on to have an 11-year NFL career with the Colts.
+Selected in the first round of the 1971 NFL draft, McCauley went on to have an 11-year NFL career with the Colts.

 In 2001, McCauley was inducted into the College Football Hall of Fame.

 Early life

 McCauley attended Garden City High School in Garden City, New York, where he was a power-hitting catcher on the baseball team, and powerful halfback on the football squad.
 His football skills earned him a full-ride scholarship to the University of North Carolina at Chapel Hill.

 Don is part of the McCauley family of Chapel Hill, North Carolina.
 Matthew McCauley (1750–1832), Don's great-grandfather, moved from Carrickfergus, County Antrim, Ireland, to Orange County, N.C., prior to the American Revolution and served in the 10th North Carolina Regiment of the Continental Army.
 Matthew McCauley and his brother William donated 250 acres towards the establishment of the University of North Carolina.